-The District's Battalion Chiefs, Firefighters, Paramedics, Training Officers, Deputy Fire Marshal and Investigators are represented by Local 1660.
-The labor contract extends through June 30, 2018.
-The contract calls for a CPI-W based pay raise effective July 1, 2017, of 2.0% in addition to step raises within the range based on years in position.
-It is expected that negotiations for the following contract will be completed during 2017-18.
+The District's Battalion Chiefs, Firefighters, Paramedics, Training Officers, Deputy Fire Marshals and Investigators are represented by Local 1660.
+The current labor contract extends through June 30, 2018.
+For purposes of the budget preparation, the budget has been prepared under the previous contract terms.
+The following labor contract was approved June 26, 2018.
+This contract will extend through June 30, 2022.